-Mychal’s Learning Place opened it’s doors in Hawthorne, California in July 2002 with an after school program.
-Because of the huge need, we opened our second site in Culver City in April 2006.
-After leasing space for many years, we were fortunate to have the support of the community and raised money to purchase our current facility in Hawthorne.
-We closed escrow in July 2015 and are thrilled to have a permanent home for youth and young adults with developmental disabilities (and their families) for generations to come.
+Mychal’s Learning Place opened its doors in Hawthorne, California in July 2002 with an After School Program focused on creating a warm, inviting, supportive, and educational environment for youth with developmental disabilities.
+Because of the huge need, we opened our second after school program site in Culver City in April 2006.
+After leasing space for many years, we were fortunate to have the support of the community and a successful capital campaign led to the purchase of our current facility in Hawthorne.
+We moved in 2011, closed escrow on the building purchase in 2015, and are thrilled to have a permanent home for youth and young adults with developmental disabilities (and their families) for generations to come.

 With the success of our after school programs and having such a great space in Hawthorne, we started the Path to Independence Adult Day Program in June 2013.
-We have seen wonderful things happen to the participants while they learn essential independent living skills and job skills in this program.
-In December 2015, we launched Mychal’s Howl at the Moon Café, which is a mobile coffee and baked goods service.
-The job training aspect of this venture is incredibly valuable.
-The participants are learning how to be baristas and bakers and will be able to use their skills and experience to apply for jobs in the community.
+We have seen incredible growth from the participants in this program while they learn essential independent living skills and crucial job skills.
+In December 2015, we launched Mychal’s Bakery & Coffee, our social enterprise dedicated to bakery catering, and pop-up coffee and baked goods service within the local community.
+Realizing the demand for more on-the-job opportunities was growing, in 2019 we started our second social enterprise, Mychal’s Print & Embroidery, and after another successful capital campaign, that business is now located on Artesia Blvd. in Redondo Beach.
+The job training aspect of these ventures is incredibly valuable.
+The participants are learning a multitude of transferable job skills including cashier, customer service, quality assurance, barista, janitorial duties, inventory management, garment printing, shipping & receiving, and so much more.
+As participants continue to improve their skills and gain experience, they will be better equipped to apply for jobs within the community.

-Mychal’s goal is to continue providing a safe and loving environment that encourages independence and builds self-esteem.
+The goal of Mychal’s Learning Place is to continue providing a safe and loving environment that encourages independence and builds self-esteem.
 We believe that children and adults should be seen and heard and that we should challenge everyone to succeed.
-We are committed to fulfilling the needs of our community, and providing a place for our kids and adults to call home.
+We are committed to fulfilling the needs of our community and providing a place for our youth and young adults to call home.